-Task culture can be found where the market is competitive, the product life is short, speed of reaction is important.
-In this instance this fits well with the organisation as the participants generally work as a team, a project team.
-The participants form as a team for a specific purpose, the project.
-Also, achievement is judged by results, success of the project.
-Lastly, the work relationships within the team are emphasised.
-However, when the results were analysed further it was found that the culture that was perceived to exist within the organisation was a role culture.
+Task culture can be found where the market is competitive, the product life is short and speed of reaction is important.
+In this case this fits well with the organisation as the participants generally work as a team, i.e. a project team.
+The participants form a team for a specific purpose, the project.
+Also, achievement is judged by results, in this instance the success of the project.
+Work relationships within the team are also emphasised.
+However, when the results were analysed further it was found that the culture that was perceived to exist within the organisation was in fact a role culture.

 Role culture is often found where economies of scale are more important than flexibility or where technical expertise and depth of specialisation are more important than product innovation or product cost.
-In this context it is apparent in bureaucracy; heavy reliance on procedures and formal authority; and long product life i.e. the department still exists when projects (e.g. roads, bridges, schools, residential blocks, hospitals) have finished.
-Professionals in the department would not expect to be abandoned after each project completion and see their future as being tied into the continued existence of the parent organisation rather than individual projects.
-Hence, the existing structuring, necessary for a large government department to work effectively ids fundamentally at odds with the needs of short term project organisations.
-This paradox is not new but is one that many organisation and needs to be recognised as an important issue that must be addressed, even if it cannot be optimally resolved.
+In this context it is apparent in a bureaucracy, is heavily reliant on procedures and formal authority, and has a long product life i.e. the department still exists when projects (e.g. roads, bridges, schools, residential blocks, hospitals) have finished.
+Professionals in the organisation would not expect to be abandoned after the completion of each project and see their future as being tied into the continued existence of the parent organisation rather than individual projects.
+Hence, the existing structuring, necessary for a large public sector organisation to work effectively, is fundamentally at odds with the needs of short term project organisations.
+This paradox is not new but is one that many organisations find difficult to cope with in terms of their organisation and employee satisfaction and needs to be recognised as an important issue that must be addressed, even if it cannot be optimally resolved.

 The mismatch identified here can be seen to have an effect on issues such as commitment and structuring.
-Such mismatches are not uncommon in organisation which have the conflicting objectives of long term employment, service and systems but which also need to be involved in relatively short term projects.
+Such mismatches are not uncommon in organisations which have the conflicting objectives of long term employment, service and systems, but which also need to be involved in relatively short term projects.